Free Embellished Crochet Sandals Pattern

-Fancy giving that old pair of sandals a new lease of life?
-With just a few clever tricks and some overlapping crochet chains you can transform some old footwear into some fab embellished crochet sandals – perfect for the festival season!
+Fancy giving an old pair of sandals a new lease of life?
+With just a few clever tricks and some overlapping crochet chains you can transform some old footwear into some fab embellished crochet sandals - perfect for the festival season!
+This crochet sandals free pattern will give you some fun ideas on how to embellish your sandals with a bit of creative crochet, but if your sandals are of a different style or size you can still use this free pattern as inspiration to customise your crochet sandals in your own way!
+Once you've finished off your crochet sandals, you can also pair them with this matching Free festival earrings crochet pattern!

 You will need